Murder of Tara Lynn Grant: Disappearance

 In a press conference on 5 March, Mark Hackel, Sheriff of Macomb County, discussed a confession that Grant had made to them in the hospital.
 He confessed to police in detail about strangling his wife Tara to death on the night of 9 February, after an argument in which he had accused her of spending too much time with a co-worker.
 She had returned that day from a business trip to Puerto Rico.
 Their two children were at home but were asleep in bed.

 Grant later dismembered her body at his father's tool and die shop, USG Babbitt.
 He took the remains to nearby Stony Creek Metro Park in Shelby Township and disposed of body parts there.
 But after learning the police planned to search the park, Grant recovered the torso of his wife, and hid these remains in black plastic garbage bags in their garage.

 After being released from the hospital, Grant was transported to Macomb County by a convoy of Macomb County Sheriff's deputies.
 On 6 March 2007 Grant was formally charged with count one homicide: murder in the first degree that is premeditated, and with count two disinterment and/or mutilation of a dead body.
 The charge of count one homicide in the first degree that is premeditated is punishable by life in prison.
 The charge of disinterment, dismemberment, is punishable by up to 10 years in prison or a $5,000 fine or both.

 On 13 April 2007, the Macomb County Prosecutor released Stephen Grant's two-part confession publicly, a transcript of the interview with detectives and his own handwritten confession.
 Details included his arguing with his wife over his jealousy about her spending time with a co-worker.
-He also said he had been having an affair with Verena Dierkes, the family's 19-year-old au pair from Germany.
+He also said he had been having an affair with the family's 19-year-old au pair from Germany.
 As the argument escalated, Grant strangled Tara in anger.
 He also described his efforts to dismember her body and hide it, after he had notified the police of her disappearance.